ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 - `au_skew_time` (Number) Specify the skew time in seconds.
 The skew time is the difference between the clock time on the DataPower Gateway and the time on other systems.
 The default value is 0. <p>When defined, the expiration of the SAML assertion takes the time difference into account.</p><ul><li>For <tt>NotBefore</tt> , validates with <tt>CurrentTime</tt> minus <tt>SkewTime</tt> .</li><li>For <tt>NotOnOrAfter</tt> , validates with <tt>CurrentTime</tt> plus <tt>SkewTime</tt> .</li></ul>
   - CLI Alias: `au-skew-time`
   - Default value: `0`
-- `auldap_attributes` (String) Specify the list of the extra user attributes to retrieve from the LDAP user store and kept in a <tt>var://context/ldap/auxiliary-attributes</tt> context variable for future use, such as AAA postprocessing.
-To define the list of LDAP attributes as the auxiliary information for AAA, use the comma (,) as the delimiter.
-For example, <tt>email, cn, userPassword</tt> .
-  - CLI Alias: `au-ldap-attributes`
-- `auldap_bind_dn` (String) Specify the DN to bind to the LDAP server for an LDAP search.
-This value is used when the password from the extract identity phase is a WS-Security UsernameToken PasswordDigest.
-The LDAP server is searched for the corresponding password to verify the PasswordDigest.
-  - CLI Alias: `ldap-bind-dn`
-- `auldap_bind_password_alias` (String) Specify the alias for the password to bind to the LDAP server for the LDAP search.
-This value is used when the password from the extract identity phase is a WS-Security UsernameToken PasswordDigest.
-The LDAP server is searched for the corresponding password to verify the PasswordDigest.
-  - CLI Alias: `ldap-bind-password-alias`
-  - Reference to: `datapower_password_alias:id`
-- `auldap_load_balance_group` (String) Specify the name of the load balancer group that contains the LDAP servers.
-  - CLI Alias: `ldap-lbgroup`
-  - Reference to: `datapower_load_balancer_group:id`
-- `auldap_prefix` (String) Specify the prefix to construct the LDAP lookup DN.
-The default value is <tt>cn=</tt> .
-  - CLI Alias: `ldap-prefix`
-  - Default value: `cn=`
-- `auldap_read_timeout` (Number) Specify the duration in seconds to wait for a response from the LDAP server before the LDAP connection is closed.
-Enter a value in the range 0 - 86400.
-The default value is 60.
-A value of 0 indicates that the connection never times out. <p>If you configure an LDAP connection pool and assign it to the XML manager, the service can use this LDAP connection pool.
-The LDAP read timer can work with the idle timer of the LDAP connection pool to remove idle connections from the LDAP connection pool.</p>
-  - CLI Alias: `ldap-readtimeout`
-  - Range: `0`-`86400`
-  - Default value: `60`
-- `auldap_search_attribute` (String) Specify the attribute to use in the LDAP search.
-The default value is userPassword.
-  - CLI Alias: `ldap-search-attr`
-  - Default value: `userPassword`
-- `auldap_search_for_dn` (Boolean) Specify whether to retrieve the user DN with an LDAP search.
-By default, the login name that the user presents is used with the LDAP prefix and LDAP suffix to construct the user DN.
-  - CLI Alias: `ldap-search-for-dn`
-  - Default value: `false`
-- `auldap_search_parameters` (String) Specify the name of an LDAP search parameters that retrieves the user DN.
-  - CLI Alias: `ldap-search-param`
-  - Reference to: `datapower_ldap_search_parameters:id`
-- `auldap_suffix` (String) Specify the suffix used to construct the LDAP lookup DN.
-  - CLI Alias: `ldap-suffix`
-- `aultpa_key_file` (String) <p>Specify the LTPA key file that contains the crypto material to create an LTPA token that can be consumed by WebSphere (both version 1 and version 2) or Domino.</p><ul><li>For WebSphere token creation, you must export the LTPA key file from WebSphere.
-This file has portions encrypted by a password.</li><li>For Domino token creation, the key file contains only the base 64-encoded Domino shared secret.</li></ul>
-  - CLI Alias: `lpta-key-file`
-- `aultpa_key_file_password_alias` (String) Specify the password alias of the password that decrypts the LTPA key file.
-This password decrypts certain entries in a WebSphere LTPA key file.
-This password is not applicable to Domino key files.
-  - CLI Alias: `ltpa-key-password-alias`
-  - Reference to: `datapower_password_alias:id`
-- `aultpa_stash_file` (String) Specify stash file file that contains the password for the LTPA key file.
-  - CLI Alias: `lpta-stash-file`
-- `aultpa_token_versions_bitmap` (Attributes) Specify which versions of LTPA tokens are acceptable.
-  - CLI Alias: `lpta-version` (see [below for nested schema](#nestedatt--result--authenticate--aultpa_token_versions_bitmap))
-- `ausaml2_issuer` (String)
-- `ausaml_artifact_responder` (String) Specify the URL of the SAML artifact responder.
-  - CLI Alias: `saml-artifact-responder`
-- `ausaml_auth_query_server` (String) Specify the URL to access the SAML authentication query server and to post a SAML authentication query.
-  - CLI Alias: `saml-authen-query-url`
-- `ausaml_version` (String) Specify the version of SAML messages.
-The default value is 1.1.
-  - CLI Alias: `saml-version`
-  - Choices: `2.0`, `1.1`, `1.0`
-  - Default value: `1.1`
-- `ausm_cookie_attributes` (String) Specify the cookie attribute policy that allows predefined or custom attributes to be included in CA Single Sign-On cookies.
+- `au_sm_cookie_attributes` (String) Specify the cookie attribute policy that allows predefined or custom attributes to be included in CA Single Sign-On cookies.
   - CLI Alias: `cookie-attributes`
   - Reference to: `datapower_cookie_attribute_policy:id`
-- `ausm_cookie_flow` (Attributes) Specify which flow to include the authentication session cookie.
+- `au_sm_cookie_flow` (Attributes) Specify which flow to include the authentication session cookie.
-  - CLI Alias: `sm-cookie-flow` (see [below for nested schema](#nestedatt--result--authenticate--ausm_cookie_flow))
+  - CLI Alias: `sm-cookie-flow` (see [below for nested schema](#nestedatt--result--authenticate--au_sm_cookie_flow))
-- `ausm_header_flow` (Attributes) Identifies the flow to include the CA Single Sign-On headers that are generated during authentication.
+- `au_sm_header_flow` (Attributes) Identifies the flow to include the CA Single Sign-On headers that are generated during authentication.
 The CA Single Sign-On HTTP headers start with <tt>SM_</tt> .
-  - CLI Alias: `sm-header-flow` (see [below for nested schema](#nestedatt--result--authenticate--ausm_header_flow))
+  - CLI Alias: `sm-header-flow` (see [below for nested schema](#nestedatt--result--authenticate--au_sm_header_flow))
-- `ausm_request_type` (String) Specify the type of request to make.
+- `au_sm_request_type` (String) Specify the type of request to make.
 By default, the request is against the CA Single Sign-On web agent.
   - CLI Alias: `sm-request-type`
   - Choices: `webagent`, `webservice`
   - Default value: `webagent`
-- `aussl_client_config_type` (String) Specify the TLS profile type to secure connections.
+- `au_ssl_client_config_type` (String) Specify the TLS profile type to secure connections.
   - CLI Alias: `ssl-client-type`
   - Choices: `client`
   - Default value: `client`
-- `aussl_client_profile` (String) Specify the TLS client profile to secure connections.
+- `au_ssl_client_profile` (String) Specify the TLS client profile to secure connections.
   - CLI Alias: `ssl-client`
   - Reference to: `datapower_ssl_client_profile:id`
-- `aussl_valcred` (String) Specify the validation credentials that contain the certificate to validate the remote TLS peer.
+- `au_ssl_valcred` (String) Specify the validation credentials that contain the certificate to validate the remote TLS peer.
   - CLI Alias: `valcred`
   - Reference to: `datapower_crypto_val_cred:id`
-- `autam_server` (String) Specify the name of the Access Manager client.
-  - CLI Alias: `tam`
-  - Reference to: `datapower_tam:id`
-- `autampac_return` (Boolean) Specify whether to return the Access Manager privilege attribute certificate (PAC) token from a successful authentication for further use.
+- `au_tam_pac_return` (Boolean) Specify whether to return the Access Manager privilege attribute certificate (PAC) token from a successful authentication for further use.
 You can use the PAC in the postprocessing phase.
 By default, The default the PAC token is not returned.
   - CLI Alias: `tam-pac-return`
   - Default value: `false`
+- `au_tam_server` (String) Specify the name of the Access Manager client.
+  - CLI Alias: `tam`
+  - Reference to: `datapower_tam:id`
-- `auws_trust_applies_to_header` (String) Specify the value for the WS-Addressing <tt>AppliesTo</tt> header.
+- `au_ws_trust_applies_to_header` (String) Specify the value for the WS-Addressing <tt>AppliesTo</tt> header.
 The <tt>header</tt> element is included in the WS-Trust request security token message sent to the WS-Trust server.
   - CLI Alias: `trust-applies-to-header`
-- `auws_trust_client_entropy_size` (Number) Specify the size in bytes of the WS-Trust client entropy material.
+- `au_ws_trust_client_entropy_size` (Number) Specify the size in bytes of the WS-Trust client entropy material.
 The size refers to the length of the entropy before base 64-encoding.
 Enter a value in the range 8 - 128.
 The default value is 32.
   - CLI Alias: `trust-client-entropy-size`
   - Range: `8`-`128`
   - Default value: `32`
-- `auws_trust_encryption_certificate` (String) Specify the certificate to encrypt WS-Trust elements for recipient.
+- `au_ws_trust_encryption_certificate` (String) Specify the certificate to encrypt WS-Trust elements for recipient.
 If client entropy is configured, the certificate public key encrypts the material for the recipient.
 If client entropy is configured and this certificate is not specified, use a TLS profile to secure the message exchange.
   - CLI Alias: `trust-encryption-certificate`
   - Reference to: `datapower_crypto_certificate:id`
-- `auws_trust_require_applies_to_header` (Boolean) Specify whether to require a WS-Addressing <tt>AppliesTo</tt> header in the message exchange.
+- `au_ws_trust_require_applies_to_header` (Boolean) Specify whether to require a WS-Addressing <tt>AppliesTo</tt> header in the message exchange.
 By default, the header is not required.
   - CLI Alias: `trust-require-applies-to-header`
   - Default value: `false`
-- `auws_trust_require_client_entropy` (Boolean) <p>Specify whether to require client entropy in the WS-Trust request.
+- `au_ws_trust_require_client_entropy` (Boolean) <p>Specify whether to require client entropy in the WS-Trust request.
 When required, a WS-Trust entropy element is sent by the client as part of the security token request exchange.
 By default, entropy is not required.</p><ul><li>If a WS-Trust encryption certificate is used, the client entropy material is encrypted.</li><li>If a WS-Trust encryption certificate is not used, a WS-Trust <tt>BinarySecret</tt> element contains the entropy material.
 In this case, use a TLS profile to secure the exchange with the WS-Trust server.</li></ul>
   - CLI Alias: `trust-require-client-entropy`
   - Default value: `false`
-- `auws_trust_require_rstc` (Boolean) Specify whether the message exchange with the client requires a WS-Trust <tt>RequestSecurityToken</tt> or WS-Trust <tt>RequestSecurityTokenCollection</tt> element to be sent by the client.
+- `au_ws_trust_require_rstc` (Boolean) Specify whether the message exchange with the client requires a WS-Trust <tt>RequestSecurityToken</tt> or WS-Trust <tt>RequestSecurityTokenCollection</tt> element to be sent by the client.
 By default, the element is not required.
   - CLI Alias: `trust-require-rstc`
   - Default value: `false`
-- `auws_trust_require_server_entropy` (Boolean) Specify whether to require server entropy in the WS-Trust response.
+- `au_ws_trust_require_server_entropy` (Boolean) Specify whether to require server entropy in the WS-Trust response.
 When required, a WS-Trust <tt>entropy</tt> element must be returned to the client as part of the security token request exchange.
 By default, entropy is not required.
   - CLI Alias: `trust-require-server-entropy`
   - Default value: `false`
-- `auws_trust_server_entropy_size` (Number) Specify the minimum size in bytes for the WS-Trust server entropy.
+- `au_ws_trust_server_entropy_size` (Number) Specify the minimum size in bytes for the WS-Trust server entropy.
 The size refers to the length of the entropy before base 64-encoding.
 Enter any value in the range 8 - 128.
 The default value is 32.
   - CLI Alias: `trust-server-entropy-size`
   - Range: `8`-`128`
   - Default value: `32`
-- `auws_trust_url` (String) Specify the URL to access the WS-Trust server.
+- `au_ws_trust_url` (String) Specify the URL to access the WS-Trust server.
   - CLI Alias: `ws-trust-url`
-- `auws_trust_version` (String) Specify the version of the WS-Trust and the WS-SecureConversation specifications to use when WS-Trust authentication sends a request to the remote STS.
+- `au_ws_trust_version` (String) Specify the version of the WS-Trust and the WS-SecureConversation specifications to use when WS-Trust authentication sends a request to the remote STS.
 Usually these specifications are updated together.
 The default value is 1.2.
   - CLI Alias: `ws-trust-version`
   - Choices: `1.3`, `1.2`, `1.1`
   - Default value: `1.2`
-- `auzosnss_config` (String) Specify the name of the z/OS NSS client for SAF communication.
+- `au_zos_nss_config` (String) Specify the name of the z/OS NSS client for SAF communication.
   - CLI Alias: `zos-nss-au`
   - Reference to: `datapower_zos_nss_client:id`

-<a id="nestedatt--result--authenticate--aultpa_token_versions_bitmap"></a>
+<a id="nestedatt--result--authenticate--au_ltpa_token_versions_bitmap"></a>
-### Nested Schema for `result.authenticate.aultpa_token_versions_bitmap`
+### Nested Schema for `result.authenticate.au_ltpa_token_versions_bitmap`

 Read-Only:

 - `ltpa` (Boolean) WebSphere version 1
   - Default value: `false`
-- `ltpa2` (Boolean) WebSphere version 2
+- `ltpa_2` (Boolean) WebSphere version 2
   - Default value: `true`
 - `ltpa_domino` (Boolean) Domino
   - Default value: `false`

-<a id="nestedatt--result--authenticate--ausm_cookie_flow"></a>
+<a id="nestedatt--result--authenticate--au_sm_cookie_flow"></a>
-### Nested Schema for `result.authenticate.ausm_cookie_flow`
+### Nested Schema for `result.authenticate.au_sm_cookie_flow`

 Read-Only: